Elfsquad/docs/docs/index.md

-# Welcome to Elfskot Docs
+# Welcome to Elfsquad Docs

-Elfskot provides two methods to integrate with our services.
+Elfsquad provides two methods to integrate with our services.
 To get an impression of which data is available, [see the models page](models).

 ## REST API